Notes to the Financial Statements

 The Group assesses at the end of each reporting period whether there is any indication that an impairment loss recognised for an asset in prior years may no longer exist.
 An impairment loss is reversed if there has been a favourable change in the estimates used to determine the recoverable amount.
 A subsequent increase in the recoverable amount of an asset, when the circumstances and events that led to the write-down cease to exist, is recognised as an income in profit or loss.
 The reversal is reduced by the amount that would have been recognised as depreciation and amortisation had the write-down not occurred.
 An impairment loss in respect of goodwill is not reversed.
 For the years presented, no reversal of impairment loss was recognised in profit or loss.

 The revenue recognition methods of the Group are as follows:

-Fees received for wireline installation charges for periods prior to 1 January 2012 are deferred and recognised over the expected customer relationship period.
+(ii) Fees received for wireline installation charges for periods prior to 1 January 2012 are deferred and recognised over the expected customer relationship period.
 The direct costs associated with the installation of wireline services are deferred to the extent of the installation fees and amortised over the same expected customer relationship period.
-In 2012, since the amounts of fees received and the associated direct costs incurred are insignificant, the fees and associated direct costs are not deferred, and are recognized in profit or loss when received or incurred.
+From 2012 onwards, since the amounts of fees received and the associated direct costs incurred are insignificant, the fees and associated direct costs are not deferred, and are recognized in profit or loss when received or incurred.

-Revenue derived from value-added services are recognised when the services are provided to customers.
+(v) Revenue derived from value-added services is recognised when the services are provided to customers.